mecha-cms/x.panel/README.md

  - [ ] Improved performance of files/folders listing by deferring the GUI creation.
  - [x] Added badge GUI for `x\panel\type\link` via `info` key.
  - [x] Fixed bug of tags data that is not stored consistently on edit mode.
+ - [x] Improved extension page.
+It is now possible to filter extensions by searching and/or paginating.
  - [x] Renamed `before` and `after` key for field to `value-prefix` and `value-suffix`.
  - [x] The `$_['/']` data now will includes the `$url` as prefix.
  - [x] [@mecha-cms/mecha#96](https://github.com/mecha-cms/mecha/issues/96)